Last updated on July 27th, 2023 at 12:59 pm

-My dream of a lifetime together shifted to a dream of being divorced but able to co-parent in a healthy way for my son, “The Bub’s” benefit.
+My original dream of spending a lifetime with my husband over the years shifted to a dream of being divorced and the ability to co-parent healthily for our son’s benefit.

-Many couples are not able to communicate or compromise.
-I know from my circle of friends that I’m very lucky to be where I am.
-While my divorce felt like it took forever, it’s been shorter than many others.
-But my hopes and prayers were that we could someday be friends who shared a child.
+Many divorced couples are not able to communicate or compromise.
+While our divorce proceedings felt like they took forever, it’s been a shorter legal hassle than many others.
+But my main hope throughout all of it was that we could someday be the kind of exes who are friends who share a child.

-My own parents struggled with communicating after their divorce and to this day have barely spoken.
-The burden of being a child who coordinated visits has stuck with me and was one of the reasons I waited so long to finally end the marriage.
-I didn’t want my child to think that mommy and daddy hated each other or feel he was responsible for our breakup in any way.
+My parents struggled with communicating after their divorce and, to this day, barely speak to each other.
+The burden of being a child who was forced to coordinate my parental visits has stuck with me throughout adulthood.
+It is one of the reasons I waited to end our marriage.
+I didn’t want our child to feel like mom and dad hated each other or that he was responsible for our breakup.

-As awkward as this new situation is, I can see that The Bub is over the moon.
-And what’s best for him is the new dream.
-Since deciding to have a child, my own needs come second.
-During and after a divorce is no different.
+As awkward as this new situation is, I can see that our son is happy.
+And what’s best for him is a new dream in itself.
+Since becoming a mom, my needs are second to our son’s; divorce makes this no different.

-But something funny happens when you make dreams come true.
+But something funny happens when you imagine new dreams.

 “Process is nothing; erase your tracks.
 The path is not the work.
 I hope your tracks have grown over; I hope birds ate the crumbs; I hope you will toss it all and not look back.” –Annie Dillard

-I want our tracks and miss-steps to grow over and be replaced by a new life where we are all happy, just in different homes.
-I dream that we’ll be able to do blended family dinners and I will still get to see him laugh.
+I want our past negative relationship tracks and miss-steps to grow over.
+I want it replaced by a new path where we are content in our different homes and lives.
+I dream we’ll do blended family holidays where I can still experience his laughter.

-To make the new dream possible, I spent this past Father’s Day in a very weird predicament.
-I invited my ex-husband over for dinner to spend time with The Bub and learn all the parenting routines.
+I spent the past Father’s Day working on my new dream.
+I invited my ex-husband over for dinner to spend time with our son and see the parenting routines at my place.
 I also offered to take pictures of them together as a Father’s Day gift.

-We’ve both commented about a million times that this is weird, but in a good way.
+We’ve both commented about a million times that it was weird, but in a good way.
 We hope we can keep it up.
-I want The Bub to know that his parents respect each other and that our love for him comes before EVERYTHING.
-When your dreams change then finally come true you may not believe it… But try.
+I want our son to know that his parents respect each other and that our love for him comes before everything else.

 Iman Woods is an American artist who specializes in pin-up photography.
 Through a unique and therapeutic process, she’s spent over a decade in perfecting, Iman helps women undo the damage from a negative self-image and unrealistic beauty industry expectations.
 She helps women embrace their own style of beauty and see themselves in a new light.
 You can find her on her website, ImanWoods[dot]com.